RomanStadlhuber/gpr_loc/gpmcl_py/README.md

 pip install --upgrade pip
 ```

+### Example Documentation

+Have a look at the [Tutorial](EXAMPLE.md) to learn how to quickly train a GP and use your dataset.

 ### Installing all Dependencies

 Install the virtualenv module, then create a virtual environment, upgrade PIP and install all dependencies.